skye0402/helm-workadventure/README.md

 ## Install

 1. Clone the repo
-2. cd into ./k8s/helm/workadventure
+2. cd into the cloned folder
-3. Install workadventure in tag defined in [Chart](./Chart.yaml) :
+3. Install workadventure in tag defined in [Chart](./Chart.yaml) : (myrelease is just an example, name it as you like it)
 ```
 helm install myrelease .
 ```